Getting started with the Management Service user interface

 Management Service Statistics

-Single Sign-On to the Management Service and the NetScaler Instances
+Single Sign-On to the Management Service and the Citrix NetScaler instances

 The following gadgets are available on the Home page by default.